Tesla 1Q earnings 7 times more than year ago on strong sales

 CEO Elon Musk is expected to attend the company’s earnings conference call later Wednesday.
 He also could be asked about his $43 billion hostile bid to take over Twitter.

+Although production has started at the Texas and German factories, Tesla said the ramp up at both sites will take time.
+The company said its factories have run below capacity because of parts supply shortages.

+Tesla also says it expects “Full Self-Driving” beta test software to be released to all customers who purchased the feature by the end of the year.
+Tesla has said the cars cannot drive themselves, despite the name, and drivers must pay attention and be ready to intervene at all times.

 Tesla delivered a record 310,000 vehicles worldwide in the first quarter, up roughly 68% from the same period in 2021.
-The increase came even as Tesla battled a global shortage of computer chips and other parts like the rest of the global auto industry.
 Tesla delivered 185,000 vehicles in the first quarter of last year.

 Last year the company delivered a record 936,000 vehicles, an 87% increase over 2020 numbers.
 The company said in February that it expects 50% annual growth in sales, meaning it expects about 1.4 million vehicles to be delivered this year.